 Make your home look like a show home.

 The best impression a buyer can have in your home is that it has been staged and no one lives in it.
 It makes it easier to see it as their house.
 That can be a tall order when you do live in it but there are a few things that you must do.
 Make the beds.
 Don’t just pull the covers up but actually make the bed.
 Add decorative pillows and put the items on your nightstand in the drawers.
 Put away your make up or skin care items.
 Many women leave the items they use daily on the bathroom counter.
 Hang shower towels neatly on towel racks or on hooks after use.
 Don’t hang them over the shower door or on a towel rack without folding them like you would a fresh towel.
 It’s convenient to use the excuse, “the buyers have to realize someone lives here” but don’t use it, instead make them wonder if someone lives there.

 Shovel walks, clean up the exterior.

 Buyer’s look around while they are waiting for the door to be unlocked.
 Don’t give them concern about the rest of the house by making their first impression a bad one.
-In the winter, make sure the sidewalk to the door buyers will be entering is shoveled every time it snows.
+In the winter, make sure, every time it snows, you or someone else is shoveling the sidewalk to the door buyers will be entering.
 Make sure areas for potential ice dams have heat tape and it is on.
-When it’s not snowing, make sure weeds are pulled and landscaping isn’t overgrown.
+When it’s not snowing, make sure you or someone else is pulling weeds and landscaping isn’t overgrown.
+Mountain landscaping is acceptable here but that doesn’t mean out of control is okay.
 Make sure there’s no peeling or weathered paint or stain and clean up spider webs.
 Take a minute to stand outside your front door and take a good look around.
 Then address anything that could be a concern to buyers.

 Hire The Mountain Living Team.